dib-lab/2020-ibd/docs/main.md

 While an *Acetatifactor* species anchored the most importance prior to pangenome construction, the specific species of *Acetatifactor* switched from *sp900066565*, to *sp900066365*.
 This suggests that pangenome queries might give a more complete picture of the strains involved in IBD (DOES THIS SUGGEST SOMETHING DIFFERENT/BETTER?).

-Conversely, *Faecalibacterium prausnitzii_D* increased from anchoring ~2.9% to ~10.5% of the total variable importance, indicating that substantial pangenomic elements were hidden in for this organism in particular.
+Conversely, *Faecalibacterium prausnitzii_D* increased from anchoring ~2.9% to ~10.5% of the total variable importance, indicating that substantial pangenomic elements were hidden for this organism in particular.
 Or something.

 ### Differential Abundance of Pangenomes